MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/whitepaper-powerbi-security.md

 Using Private Links with Power BI provides the following benefits:
 * Private Links ensure that traffic will flow over the Azure backbone to a private endpoint for Azure cloud-based resources.
-* Network traffic isolation from non-Azure based infrastructure, such as on-premises access, would require customers to have ExpressRoute or a Virtual Private Network (VPN) configured.
+* Network traffic isolation from non-Azure-based infrastructure, such as on-premises access, would require customers to have ExpressRoute or a Virtual Private Network (VPN) configured.

 See [Private Links for Power BI](../admin/service-security-private-links.md) for additional information.

-### VNet Connectivity (Preview- Coming Soon)
+### VNet Connectivity (Preview - Coming Soon)

-While the private links integration feature provides secure inbound connections to Power BI, this VNet connectivity feature enables secure outbound connectivity from Power BI to data sources within a VNet.
+While the private links integration feature provides secure inbound connections to Power BI, the VNet connectivity feature enables secure outbound connectivity from Power BI to data sources within a VNet.

 VNet gateways (Microsoft-managed) will eliminate the overhead of installing and monitoring on-premises data gateways for connecting to data sources associated with a VNet.
-They would however, still follow the familiar process of managing security and data sources as with an on-premises data gateway.
+They will however, still follow the familiar process of managing security and data sources, as with an on-premises data gateway.

-An overview of what happens when you interact with a Power BI report that is connected to a data source within a VNet using VNet gateways:
+The following is an overview of what happens when you interact with a Power BI report that is connected to a data source within a VNet using VNet gateways:

-1. Power BI cloud service (or one of the other supported cloud services) kicks off a query and sends the query, data source details and credentials to the Power platform VNet service (PP VNet).
+1. The Power BI cloud service (or one of the other supported cloud services) kicks off a query and sends the query, data source details, and credentials to the Power platform VNet service (PP VNet).

 1. The PP VNet service then securely injects a container running a VNet gateway into the subnet.
 This container can now connect to data services accessible from within this subnet.

-1. The PP VNet service then sends the query, data source details and credentials to the VNet gateway.
+1. The PP VNet service then sends the query, data source details, and credentials to the VNet gateway.

 1. The VNet gateway gets the query and connects to the data sources with those credentials.

 1. The query is then sent to the data source for execution.

-1. After execution, the results are sent to the VNet gateway and the PP VNet service securely pushes the data from the container to the Power BI cloud service.
+1. After execution, the results are sent to the VNet gateway, and the PP VNet service securely pushes the data from the container to the Power BI cloud service.

 This feature will be available in Public preview soon.

 ### Service Principals

-Power BI support the use of Service Principals.
-Store any Service Principal credentials used for encrypting or accessing Power BI in a Key Vault, assign proper access policies to the vault and regularly review access permissions.
+Power BI supports the use of Service Principals.
+Store any Service Principal credentials used for encrypting or accessing Power BI in a Key Vault, assign proper access policies to the vault, and regularly review access permissions.

 See [Automate Premium workspace and dataset tasks with service principals](../admin/service-premium-service-principal.md) for additional details.

-## Data loss prevention
+## Data loss prevention (DLP)

 ### M365 sensitivity labels

-Power BI has deep integration with Microsoft Information Protection sensitivity labels, which enable organizations to have a single, integrated DLP policy management, audit and compliance together with the rest of Office.
+Power BI has a deep integration with Microsoft Information Protection (MIP) sensitivity labels, which enable organizations to have a single, integrated solution for DLP policy management, audit, and compliance across the Office suite.

 When sensitivity labels are enabled in Power BI:
-* Classify and label sensitive data both in Power BI service (GA) and in Power BI desktop (Preview) using the familiar Microsoft Information Protection sensitivity labels used in Office and in Azure Purview.
+* Sensitive data, both in the Power BI service (GA) and in Power BI Desktop (Preview), can be classified and labeled using the same familiar Microsoft Information Protection sensitivity labels used in Office and in Azure Purview.
-* Enforce governance policies even when Power BI content is exported to Excel, PowerPoint, PDF or PBIX file to help ensure data is protected even when it leaves Power BI.
+* Governance policies can be enforced, even when Power BI content is exported to Excel, PowerPoint, PDF or .pbix files, to help ensure data is protected even when it leaves Power BI.
-* Encrypt PBIX file according to MIP label policy when apply MIP label on the PBIX file in desktop, ensuring only authorized users can edit this file.
+* .pbix files can be encrypted according to MIP label policies when a MIP label is applied on the .pbix file in Desktop, ensuring that only authorized users can edit this file.
-* It's easy to classify and protect .pbix files like it is done with Excel, Word, and PowerPoint files.
-With just 2 clicks, your file can be tagged according to its level of sensitivity and, even further, be encrypted if it contains business-confidential data.
+* It's easy to classify and protect .pbix files just like it is done with Excel, Word, and PowerPoint files.
+With just two clicks, a file can be tagged according to its level of sensitivity, and, even further, be encrypted if it contains business-confidential data.
-* Excel workbooks automatically inherit the security labels when they connect to Power BI (Preview) enabling to maintain E2E classification and apply protection when analyze Power BI dataset in Excel.
+* Excel workbooks automatically inherit the sensitivity labels when they connect to Power BI (Preview), making it possible to maintain E2E classification and apply protection when the Power BI dataset is analyzed in Excel.
-* Sensitivity labels applied on Power BI reports and dashboards are also visible in the Power BI iOS and Android mobile apps.
+* Sensitivity labels applied on Power BI reports and dashboards will be visible in the Power BI iOS and Android mobile apps.
-* Sensitivity labels persist when a Power BI report is embedded in Teams, SharePoint, or a secure website (Preview) - helping organizations to maintain classification and protection on export when embedding Power BI content.
+* Sensitivity labels will persist when a Power BI report is embedded in Teams, SharePoint, or a secure website (Preview).
+This helps organizations maintain classification and protection upon export when embedding Power BI content.
-* Label inheritance upon creation of new content in Power BI service ensuring the label applied on a dataset in Power BI service will be applied on new content created on top of this dataset.
+* Label inheritance upon the creation of new content in the Power BI service ensures that the label applied on a dataset in the Power BI service will be applied on new content created on top of the dataset.
-* [Power BI admin scan API](/rest/api/power-bi/admin/workspaceinfo_getscanresult) extract Power BI artifact's sensitivity label, enabling Power BI and InfoSec admins to monitor labeling in Power BI service and produce executive reports.
+* [Power BI admin scan APIs](/rest/api/power-bi/admin/workspaceinfo_getscanresult) can extract a Power BI artifact's sensitivity label, enabling Power BI and InfoSec admins to monitor labeling in the Power BI service and produce executive reports.
-* Power BI make sure that only authorized users can change or remove labels with protection settings in Power BI service.
+* Power BI makes sure that only authorized users can change or remove labels with protection settings in the Power BI service.
 * Coming soon
-    * Power BI admin API to apply MIP labels to enable central teams to programmatically label content in Power BI service.
+    * Power BI admin APIs to apply MIP labels to enable central teams to programmatically label content in the Power BI service.
-    * Admins will be able to enforce apply label on new or edited content with mandatory label policy in Power BI service (Preview)
+    * Admins will be able to enforce applying labels on new or edited content with a mandatory label policy in the Power BI service (Preview).
-    * Automatic downstream artifact labeling within Power BI service.
-Upon label apply or change on Power BI dataset the label will be automatically applied on all content connected to this artifact.
+    * Automatic downstream artifact labeling within the Power BI service.
+When a label on a dataset is applied or changed, the label will automatically be applied on all content connected to this artifact.

-See [MIP sensitivity labels documentation in Power BI](../admin/service-security-sensitivity-label-overview.md) for additional details.
+See the [Microsoft Information Protection sensitivity label documentation in Power BI](../admin/service-security-sensitivity-label-overview.md) for additional details.

 ### Microsoft Cloud App Security (MCAS) for Power BI

 Microsoft Cloud App Security is one of the world's leading cloud access security brokers, named as leader in Gartner's Magic Quadrant for Cloud Access Security Broker (CASB) market.
 Cloud app security is used to secure the use of cloud apps.
 It enables organizations to monitor and control, in real time, risky Power BI sessions such as user access from unmanaged devices.
 Security administrators can define policies to control user actions, such as downloading reports with sensitive information.

-With Cloud App security organization can gain the following DLP capabilities:
+With Cloud App Security, organizations can gain the following DLP capabilities:
-* Set real-time controls to enforce risky user sessions in Power BI - For example, if a user connects to Power BI from outside of their country, the session can be monitored by Cloud App Security's real-time controls, and risky actions, such as downloading data tagged with a "Highly Confidential" sensitivity label, can be blocked immediately.
+* Set real-time controls to enforce risky user sessions in Power BI.
+For example, if a user connects to Power BI from outside of their country, the session can be monitored by Cloud App Security's real-time controls, and risky actions, such as downloading data tagged with a "Highly Confidential" sensitivity label, can be blocked immediately.
-* Investigate Power BI user activity with Cloud App Security activity log - The Cloud App Security activity log includes Power BI activity as captured in the Office 365 audit log, which contains information about all user and admin activities, as well as sensitivity label information for relevant activities such as apply, change, and remove label.
-Admins can leverage Cloud App Security advanced filters and quick actions for effective issue investigations.
+* Investigate Power BI user activity with Cloud App Security's activity log.
+The Cloud App Security activity log includes Power BI activity as captured in the Office 365 audit log, which contains information about all user and admin activities, as well as sensitivity label information for relevant activities such as apply, change, and remove label.
+Admins can leverage Cloud App Security'a advanced filters and quick actions for effective issue investigation.
-* Create custom policies to alert on suspicious user activity in Power BI - The next step is to leverage Cloud App Security's activity policy feature to define your own custom rules, to help you detect user behavior that deviates from the norm, and even possibly act upon it automatically, if it seems too dangerous.
+* Create custom policies to alert on suspicious user activity in Power BI.
+Cloud App Security's activity policy feature can be leveraged to define your own custom rules, to help you detect user behavior that deviates from the norm, and even possibly act upon it automatically, if it seems too dangerous.
-* Work with Cloud App Security built-in anomaly detections - Cloud App Security's anomaly detection policies provide out-of-the-box user behavioral analytics and machine learning so that you are ready from the outset to run advanced threat detection across your cloud environment.
+* Work with Cloud App Security's built-in anomaly detection.
+Cloud App Security's anomaly detection policies provide out-of-the-box user behavioral analytics and machine learning so that you are ready from the outset to run advanced threat detection across your cloud environment.
 When an anomaly detection policy identifies a suspicious behavior, it triggers a security alert.
-* Power BI admin role in Cloud App Security portal - Cloud App Security does provide an app-specific admin role that can be used to grant Power BI admins only the permissions they need to access Power BI-relevant data in the portal, such as alerts, users at risk, activity logs, and other Power BI-related information.
+* Power BI admin role in Cloud App Security portal.
+Cloud App Security provides an app-specific admin role that can be used to grant Power BI admins only the permissions they need to access Power BI-relevant data in the portal, such as alerts, users at risk, activity logs, and other Power BI-related information.

 See [Using Microsoft Cloud App Security Controls in Power BI](../admin/service-security-using-microsoft-cloud-app-security-controls.md) for additional details.